Mbed-TLS/mbedtls/docs/architecture/testing/psa-storage-format-testing.md

 Test cases should normally not be removed from the code base: if something has worked before, it should keep working in future versions, so we should keep testing it.

+This cannot be enforced solely by looking at a single version of Mbed TLS, since there would be no indication that more test cases used to exist.
+It can only be enforced through review of library changes.
+The review may be assisted by a tool that compares the old and the new version, in the same way that `abi-check.py` compares the library's API and ABI.

 If the way certain keys are stored changes, and we don't deliberately decide to stop supporting old keys (which should only be done by retiring a version of the storage format), then we should keep the corresponding test cases in load-only mode: create a file with the expected content, load it and check the data that it contains.

 ## Storage architecture overview